gauthamchettiar/gauthamchettiar.github.io/content/posts/2022-05-04-scraping-jiomart-using-scrapy/index.md

 Final implementation does have provision to scrape both category and non-category pages.

-# Recognizing Scrapable Data
+# Recognizing Scrape-able Data
 Before we start we need to check the data that we can actually acquire.
-Our original motivation was to compare the prices of products, so we definetly need Product Name and Product Price, we also need one more metric that is Product Quantity.
+Our original motivation was to compare the prices of products, so we definitely need Product Name and Product Price, we also need one more metric that is Product Quantity.
 Reason?
-If listed quantity changes in future there cannot be a 1 to 1 comparison done purely based on price, you might have to somehow normalise it w.r.t quantity before comparison.
+If listed quantity changes in future there cannot be a 1 to 1 comparison done purely based on price, you might have to somehow normalize it w.r.t quantity before comparison.

 So we need 3 metrics,
 - Product name
 - Product Price
 - Product Quantity

-Product listing page does have list of products along with price... but there is'nt a seperate field for Quantity.
+Product listing page does have list of products along with price... but there is'nt a separate field for Quantity.

 {{<img-resize src="images/05.png" alt="watermelon product listing" height="300">}}

 What if you open individual product page?
-Does it have a seperate Quantity value?
+Does it have a separate Quantity value?

 {{<img-resize src="images/06.png" alt="watermelon product page">}}

-Yes, it does have a seperate "Net Quantity" entry.
+Yes, it does have a separate "Net Quantity" entry.
 But, same quantity information is also available in the name of product in previous product listing page.

-I had a decision to make here - If I can extract quantity and product name directly from listing page's name - "Watermelon Kiran Big 1 pc (Approx 2800 g - 4000 g)", is it worth parsing one more heirarchy of page just to get a more accurate bit of information?
+I had a decision to make here - If I can extract quantity and product name directly from listing page's name - "Watermelon Kiran Big 1 pc (Approx 2800 g - 4000 g)", is it worth parsing one more hierarchy of page just to get a more accurate bit of information?

 While it isn't hard to do crawl the product pages as well, I didn't think it was right to bombard the website with even more hits.
 So I settled, with only getting the name and quantity.
-Cleaing this data to then aquire Quantity and Name is a problem than can be handled later.
+Cleaning this data to then acquire Quantity and Name is a problem than can be handled later.

 # Testing your theory
 Now since I had decided what to scrape, I did a quick {{<newtabref title="Inspect" href="https://developer.chrome.com/docs/devtools/open/">}} to get an idea of website's HTML elements.

-I got to know, each product item was defined in below heirarchy -
+I got to know, each product item was defined in below hierarchy -
 ```html
 <div class="cat-item viewed">
     ...